kazurayam/FindElementsByXPath-getWebElementsAsList/README.md

-Katalon Studio tips: getting List<org.openqa.selenium.WebElement> out of  a Web page by custom keyword
+getting a List<org.openqa.selenium.WebElement> from a Web page
 =====

 ## What is this?